gpergrossi/java-voronoi/README.md

 ## License

 I am using the MIT license for this code.
 You may use the code as-is or modified in any project subject to the LICENSE.txt.
-You must include a copy of this license in the documentation of any project the uses a subtantial portion of my code.
+You must include a copy of this license in the documentation of any project that uses a subtantial portion of my code.